apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/hugegraph-server-idea-setup.md

 The reason may be that cross-compilation is triggered when using Java 11 to compile, causing the symbol of `sun.misc.Unsafe` used in the project to not be found.
 There are two possible solutions:

 1. In IntelliJ IDEA, go to `Preferences/Settings` and find the `Java Compiler` panel.
 Then, disable the `--release` option (recommended).
-2. Set the Project SDK to 8.
+2. Set the Project SDK to 8 (Deprecated soon).

 #### 2. Unable to Print Location Information (%l) in Log4j2